Catch the Spirit

 The Developing Collection

 The museum is supported by a very large group of people who have a love of angling.
 These are people who want the history to live on.
 When someone has an exceptional collection, or they’ve inherited a collection, they want it to be taken care of, and we’re happy to do that.
 Ask any avid fisherman and they’ll probably say they’ve never thrown a fishing reel away — ever.
 You give them to people as important gifts.
 You keep them for the memories.”

-“We’re particularly strong in our library, and our collection is probably the real touchstone.
-With about 22k individual flies and over a thousand rods and reels, each, the best of the best of them are what you’ll see here.
-Plus, the depth of knowledge among our board and the fly fishing museum staff is also giant.
+AMFF is particularly strong in their library, and the museum collections are the real touchstone.
+With about 22k individual flies and over a thousand rods and reels, each, the best of the best are what you’ll see here.
+Plus, the depth of knowledge among their board and staff is also giant.
 If you have an arcane fishing question, chances are somebody in the back office can answer it.
-If they can’t, they know who to call.”
+If they can’t, they know who to call.

 On Fishing the ‘Kill